 The reality is your dream property might not even reach the portals due to the large number of tenants registered with us.
-Therefore it is vital that you register your interest with our local James Anderson office, allowing you to be placed on the very first search we carry out to find the most suitable tenants for our many landlords.
+Therefore it is vital that you register your interest with us, whether via our online form or in one of our local offices, allowing you to be placed on the very first search we carry out to find the most suitable tenants for our many landlords.
 If you decide not to, you will miss out on the benefits this brings you and you will find yourself hunting for a property in a sea full of tenants doing the same.

 Once you find a property that you are interested in, book a viewing online (if the property is being advertised on our website) or just by calling our local Lettings office.
 Make sure you view all the properties you are interested in, just so that you can get a real feel of how the property is and what it has to offer so that when you reach the point of making a decision you feel confident and well informed of your choice.

 Our expert team will support you every step of the way, providing you with important details of the property and insights into the local area.
 We provide accompanied viewings seven days a week, until 9pm weekdays and 5pm weekends.